 Alcohol Use Disorder Defined

 Alcohol use disorder is a term used to refer to the misuse of alcohol.
 Several specifically defined conditions better categorize patterns of alcohol misuse.
 Alcohol use disorder is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.
 Individuals with alcohol use disorder are preoccupied with alcohol and continue to drink alcohol even when it causes problems.
-To get the same effect of being being intoxicated, individuals with alcohol use disorder have to drink more just to get the same effect, or having withdrawal symptoms when you rapidly decrease or stop drinking.
+To get the same effect of being intoxicated, individuals with alcohol use disorder have to drink more just to get the same effect, or have withdrawal symptoms when they rapidly decrease or stop drinking.
 Alcohol use disorder is diagnosed when, over a 12-month period, the patient’s drinking has caused clinically significant impairment or distress.
 Alcohol use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.
 While it can range from mild to severe, even a mild disorder can escalate and lead to serious problems, so early treatment is important.

 Symptoms of alcohol use disorder can include:

 - Being unable to limit the amount of alcohol you drink